Confidence Intervals for Extinction Risk: Validating Population Viability Analysis with Limited Data: Model and Analytical Properties

 \subsection{Extinction probability}

 In practice, extinction is typically defined not as the population reaching exactly zero, but as falling below a small, biologically meaningful threshold (e.g., $n_e = 1$, representing a single individual).
-This is because, under Eq.~(\ref{eq:abs_SDE}), true extinction ($N = 0$) is theoretically unreachable: although $N(t)$ may asymptotically approach zero due to stochastic fluctuations, the noise term $\sigma N\, dW$ diminishes proportionally with population size, preventing extinction from occurring in finite time.
+This is because, under Equation~(\ref{eq:abs_SDE}), true extinction ($N = 0$) is theoretically unreachable: although $N(t)$ may asymptotically approach zero due to stochastic fluctuations, the noise term $\sigma N\, dW$ diminishes proportionally with population size, preventing extinction from occurring in finite time.
 Under this definition, extinction is said to occur when the population size $N(t)$ falls at or below a threshold $n_e$, corresponding to $X(t) \leq \log(n_e)$ on the log scale.

-Let $T \in [0, \infty]$ be the random variable representing the (possibly infinite) first-passage time at which the population size, starting from an initial value $n_0$, reaches a lower extinction threshold $n_e$.
+Let $T$ denote the first-passage time at which the population size, started from $n_0$, first hits the lower threshold $n_e$, with $T=\infty$ if the threshold is never reached.
 The probability that extinction occurs by time $t > 0$, given the growth rate $\mu \in \mathbb{R}$, environmental variance $\sigma^2 > 0$, and initial log-distance $x_d = \log(n_0/n_e) > 0$, is given by

 where $\Phi(\cdot)$ denotes the cumulative distribution function (CDF) of the standard normal distribution.
 This expression originates from classical results on first-passage times of diffusion processes \citep[e.g.,][]{cox1965theory} and has been applied to extinction problems in ecology \citep[e.g.,][]{lande1988extinction}.